 Santiago De Compostela Galicia, Spain Travel Guide

 The main bus hubs in the city center are Praza de Galicia and Xoán XXIII.
-Buses connect these points directly to the train station, the bus station, various university campuses, and the urban area's residential areas.
+Buses connect these points directly to the train station, the bus station, various university campuses, and the city's residential areas.
 You can locate route pick up maps at bus stops, on the TUSSA website, or by using Google Maps.

 Praza de Galicia and Xoán XXIII serve as connection points for city buses.